freeCodeCamp/freeCodeCamp/guide/english/cloud-development/amazon-aws/index.md

 * Mobile development tools and platforms
 * Amazon Alexa development area
 * CloudFormation (Infrastructure as Code)

+#### Database Options
+AWS has many database options to meet the varying needs of their clients.
+Offerings can be SQL/Relational or NoSQL/Nonrelational and can be run as licenses on a server, as a managed service , or serverless options.

+Database Options (Incomplete list):
+* Relational-Server - EC2 + SQL Server
+* Relational-Managed - RDS(Relational Database Service, including SQL, MariaDB, and more)
+* Relational-Serverless - Aurora Serverless
+* Nonrelational-Serverless - DynamoDB
+* (And more!)

 #### AWS Certifications
 AWS offers many different certifications for it's practitioners.
 There are different tiers to AWS certs as well as role-based certifications.